-Explore opportunities to obtain grant and crowdsourced funding for arts initiatives at your school, and browse organizations that offer free/cheap arts supplies and equipment.
+Explore opportunities to obtain grant and crowdsourced funding for arts initiatives at your school, and browse organizations that offer free/cheap arts supplies and equipment and/or educator discounts.

 Grant Funding Opportunities

 Chicago Foundation for Education Small Grants

 These grants fund the implementation of classroom and school-wide curricular projects that respond to the specific academic, social, and emotional needs of a student population.
 Grants of up to $500 are available to fund books, supplies, materials, field trips, or any other items that will deepen student engagement and promote active learning.

 - Award notifications: Week of December 9, 2019